Ugo Humbert

 Ugo Humbert (/fr/; born 26 June 1998) is a French professional tennis player.
 He has a career-high ATP singles ranking of world No. 13, achieved on 15 April 2024 and a doubles ranking of No. 348, achieved on 26 August 2024.
-He has won seven ATP Tour singles titles, and was runner-up at a Masters 1000 event at the Paris Masters.
+He has won seven ATP Tour singles titles, and was finalist at the Masters 1000 event in 2024 Paris.
 He is currently the No. 3 singles player from France.

-Humbert won his first ATP Tour match and made his Grand Slam singles debut in 2018.
+Humbert won his first ATP Tour match and made his major singles debut in 2018.
 At the 2019 Wimbledon Championships, he reached the fourth round, where he lost to eventual champion Novak Djokovic.

 Early life

 Humbert was born in Metz, the son of Eric and Anne, and has one sister, Léa.
 Both parents and sister are butchers and caterers and run a store in Metz.

 Career

 Juniors

 When Humbert was 12, he made the difficult decision to take the train to Poitiers to train with the French Tennis Federation.
 He ended up moving to Poitiers and continued his training.
 However, he suffered a string of injuries that prevented him from playing for a year and a half.

 In 2015, he reached the Abierto Juvenil Mexicano doubles final with Geoffrey Blancaneaux.
 His career-high junior ranking is No. 18, achieved in January 2016.